dwfinnegan/wrapup-confetti/readme.md

 6. Copy the file wrapup-confetti.js to your preferred cloud storage platform
 7. Add the widget to your Desktop Layout Advanced Header section (example snippet below).
 8. Define the following properties on the widget
-   - wrapupId: Name of the Boolean CAD variable
+   - wrapupId: id of the wrapup code to trigger confetti (required)
-   - launchCount: amount of confetti to throw (default: 4)
+   - launchCount: amount of confetti to throw (optional default: 4)
-   - launchDelay: delay in ms between each throw (defaul: 250)
+   - launchDelay: delay in ms between each throw (optional default: 250)

 <pre lang="JSON">
   "advancedHeader": [